waigo/waigo/README.md

 2. `config/test.www-data`

 The base configuration object gets _extended_ with each subsequently loaded config module file.
 This means that in each subsequent file you only need to override the configuration properties that differ.

+The current mode is stored in `app.config.mode` and the user id in `app.config.user`.

 # Routing